 Some funds from this program continue to be used for environmental review and monitoring for the Fulton Corridor Revitalization projects.
-In the third quarter of 2011, environmental consultant services were used to continue to prepare content and design for the interpretive signage at Burling Slip in order to fulfill mitigation requirements related to finding a historic wood bulkhead at Burling Slip.
-In consultation with LMDC and DPR, the environmental consultants worked on a draft of the adult signage, which is with DPR for review.
-A child&rsquos sign and educational pamphlets will also be developed as part of the mitigation requirements, and work on those are expected to begin after the adult signage is approved.
+In the fourth quarter of 2011, environmental consultant services were used to continue to prepare content and design for the interpretive signage at Burling Slip in order to fulfill mitigation requirements related to finding a historic wood bulkhead at Burling Slip.
+A draft of the adult signage is with DPR for review.
+Once it is determined that DPR has no design, formatting, or conceptual issues, the environmental consultants will work on the child&rsquos sign and educational pamphlets that are required as part of the mitigation requirements.